Flinsch/flangee77/docs/strings-and-encodings.md

 If you need the flexibility of `std::string`, you can still use it, even in parallel with the types of this framework (which are just typedefs anyway).
 This framework also sometimes uses `std::string` etc. here and there (internally), but more for utility and compatibility purposes.

-Regarding &ldquo;best practices,&rdquo; the different string types are used within this framework as follows (which you can follow in your own code, but of course you don't have to):
+Regarding &ldquo;best practices&rdquo;, the different string types are used within this framework as follows (which you can follow in your own code, but of course you don't have to):
 * **Platform-specific stuff**:
   &ldquo;native&rdquo; `std::string` and/or `std::wstring`
 * **Internal processing**:
-  whatever serves, preferably `cl7::u8string`, following &ldquo;UTF-8 Everywhere,&rdquo;
+  whatever serves, preferably `cl7::u8string`, following &ldquo;UTF-8 Everywhere&rdquo;,
   even though the recommendations regarding UTF-32 also make a lot of sense (and even if `cl7::astring` would be &ldquo;enough&rdquo; in case of rather language-independent technical stuff)
 * **Storage and transmission**: